dogweather/forkful/content/en/go/strings/interpolating-a-string.md

 ---
 date: 2024-02-03 17:50:05.456347-07:00
-description: "String interpolation is a method to construct strings that incorporate\
+description: "How to: In Go, string interpolation is commonly achieved using the `fmt`\
-  \ variables, enabling dynamic string creation.
-Programmers do this to customize\u2026"
+  \ package, particularly with the `Sprintf` function, which lets you inject\u2026"
 lastmod: '2024-03-13T22:44:59.618702-06:00'
 model: gpt-4-0125-preview
-summary: String interpolation is a method to construct strings that incorporate variables, enabling dynamic string creation.
+summary: In Go, string interpolation is commonly achieved using the `fmt` package, particularly with the `Sprintf` function, which lets you inject variables into a string by specifying formatting verbs.
 title: Interpolating a string
 weight: 8
 ---